EXPLAINER: How UK Conservatives can change their leader

 WHAT IF JOHNSON LOSES A CONFIDENCE VOTE?

+Johnson would fight to stay and win another confidence vote, his press secretary said Wednesday.
+She described last month’s result as “clear and decisive."

-Johnson will need 180 out of 359 Conservative lawmakers to back him if a confidence vote takes place.
+Johnson needs backing from 180 out of 359 Conservative lawmakers to survive a confidence vote.

-If he loses, he would resign and a party leadership contest would be held in which he would be barred from running.
+If he loses, he would resign and the party would hold an election for a new leader; Johnson would be barred from running.
 He would remain party leader and prime minister until a replacement is chosen.

 Any Conservative legislator is eligible to run to replace Johnson as party leader.
-The winner of the leadership race becomes Conservative Party leader and prime minister, without the need for a national election.
+The winner of the leadership race becomes prime minister, without the need for a national election.

 ———